tendermint/tendermint/docs/architecture/adr-067-mempool-refactor.md

 ### Negative

 - Increased size of the `ResponseCheckTx` Protocol Buffer type.
-- A transaction that passed `CheckTx` and entered the mempool can later be evicted at a future point in time if a higher priority transaction entered while the mempool was full.
-- Possible decreased throughput performance due to the necessity of various read and write locks, e.g. sorting when either gossiping or evicting transactions.
 - It is possible that certain transactions broadcasted in a particular order may pass `CheckTx` but not end up being committed in a block because they fail `CheckTx` later. e.g. Consider Tx<sub>1</sub> that sends funds from existing